ashinpaugh/syf-backend/README.md

     ```

-    This process may take some time to complete depending on your processor and internet speeds as it is download the Ubuntu image and all the project's dependencies.
+    This process may take some time to complete depending on your processor and internet speeds as it is downloading a Ubuntu image and installing the project's OS dependencies.

 3. Connect to the VM